SaidMadiCA/ChatMe-LLM/README.md

    - Click Search to get an answer
    - View the answer and the source documents that were used
    - Sources are displayed with their content and relevance score
+   - Behind the scenes, this uses the `/rag/query` API endpoint

 ## Technical Implementation Details